 Vineyard escape: 8 Granite Belt wineries you need to visit

-The burgeoning wine region in the Granite Belt is only a short three-hour drive from Brisbane and boasts some of the country’s premium wineries and vineyards.
+The burgeoning wine region in the Granite Belt is only a short three-hour drive from Brisbane and boasts some of the freshest produce and most awarded wines in Queensland.

 Ballandean Estate Wines

 One of the oldest wineries in the Granite Belt, Ballandean Estate Wines has been in the Puglisi family for over 80 years.
-So, it’s safe to say they know their stuff when it comes to making good wine!
+So it’s safe to say they know their stuff when it comes to winemaking.

-Taste the highly lauded viognier (pronounced vee-on-yay), a ‘strange bird’ alternative (found on the Strange Bird Wine Trail), often referred to as a red wine drinker’s white wine.
-Or, try their malbec, a flavoursome wine with leafiness and integrated oak aromas when you enjoy an Italian feast at The Barrelroom Restaurant.
+Head to their cellar door and taste the much-lauded Viognier, an alternative wine variety or “strange bird” (found on the Strange Bird Wine Trail), often referred to as a red-wine-drinker’s white wine.
+Or, try their Malbec, a flavoursome wine with leafiness and integrated oak aromas while you enjoy an Italian feast at The Barrelroom Restaurant.

-With a focus on growing the best fruit with as little interference as possible, Tobin Wines in Balllandean have finessed the winemaking process, limiting their production to a maximum of 160 cases each year.
+With a focus on growing the best fruit with as little interference as possible, Tobin Wines have mastered the winemaking process, limiting their production to a maximum of 160 cases each year.
+This small-batch approach means each and every bottle is produced with care and respect, and it shows in the end result.

 Jester Hill Wines

-Enjoy the highly awarded Touchstone sangiovese 2016 and shiraz 2013 between games of bocce or relaxing on the terrace.
-Don’t forget to hit the cafe too.
-Tasty dishes and home-made cakes are ready and waiting to be devoured!
+Enjoy the highly awarded Touchstone Sangiovese 2016 and Shiraz 2013 between games of bocce or relaxing on the terrace.
+You’ll never want to leave.

 Golden Grove Estate

-Expect quality wine and great service at Golden Grove Estate.
+Expect quality wine and impeccable service at Golden Grove Estate.
 Home to the Costanzo family, the winery has been passed down through three generations and boasts an impressive variety of alternative wines.
+Mario and Nita Costanzo bought the property in 1946 and the first vines were planted in 1975 as the Australian wine industry started to take off.

 Symphony Hill Wines

-Symphony Hill Wines was awarded wine critic James Halliday’s 5-star rating three years in a row (among many other accolades), and it’s no wonder why.
+Symphony Hill Wines was awarded James Halliday’s ellusive five-star rating three years in a row (among many other accolades), thanks largely to years of hard work and commitment from the passionate team.

-Having established a reputation for their aromatic Mediterranean and European varieties, Summit Estate in Thulimbah is an obvious choice when wine tasting your way through the Granite Belt.
+All about celebrating the romance of wine, this Granite Belt winery was established in 1997 by a group of passionate wine lovers.
+Having established a reputation for their aromatic Mediterranean and European wine varieties, Summit Estate in Thulimbah is a must-visit when wine-tasting your way through the Granite Belt.